4K content: What's out there?

-If you own a 4K Ultra High Definition TV, or are shopping for one, you're probably wondering where you can find 4K content to watch.
+If you own a 4K Ultra HD TV, or are shopping for one, you're probably wondering where you can find 4K content to watch.
 The selection is still limited, but it's growing rapidly, and there are several ways to get it.
 Read on to find out what's out there now and what's coming down the road.

-We'll mostly be talking about streaming video services, and to watch 4K video that way requires fairly fast Internet service — at least 20Mbps.
+We'll mostly be talking about streaming video services, and to watch 4K video that way requires fairly fast internet service — at least 20Mbps.
 And we'd also recommend getting a good wireless router.

-Ultra HD Blu-ray
+4K Ultra HD Blu-ray

-What you'll need: a 2014 or newer 4K Ultra HD TV with HEVC decoding and a Netflix app, plus a Netflix 4K streaming subscription (currently $12.99/mo.).
-The Netflix app is included on most 4K TVs, but if you'd rather use an outboard media streamer, your 4K-capable options include the Roku 4 and the latest version of Amazon's Fire TV.
+What you'll need: a 4K Ultra HD TV with the Netflix app, plus a Netflix 4K streaming subscription (currently $12.99/mo.).
+Virtually all 4K TVs include the Netflix app, but if you'd rather use an outboard device, some good 4K-capable options include these Roku and Apple media streamers, as well as TiVo's Bolt DVRs.

-What you'll need: a 2014 or newer 4K Ultra HD TV with HEVC decoding and an Amazon app, an Amazon Prime subscription (currently $99/year).
-Outboard media streamers that can deliver Amazon 4K content include the Roku 4 and the latest version of Amazon's Fire TV.
-(If you're not an Amazon Prime member, you may still be able to rent or purchase 4K movies.)
+What you'll need: a 4K Ultra HD TV with the Amazon app and an Amazon Prime subscription (currently $99/year).
+Nearly all 4K TVs include the Amazon app, but if you'd rather use an outboard device, some good 4K-capable options include these Roku and Apple media streamers.
+(Even if you're not an Amazon Prime member, you may still be able to rent or purchase 4K movies.)

 This service specializes in pay-per-view movies.
 Some titles are available at 4K resolution, and a few offer High Dynamic Range (HDR) video and Dolby Atmos audio, if you have a cutting-edge home theater setup that supports those technologies.
 You can rent for $10 per title, or buy for $25 to $30.
 Find more info at the Vudu website.

-What you'll need: a 2015 or newer Samsung or LG 4K Ultra HD TV.
-FandangoNOW's content can also be accessed via a Roku 4 streamer.
-The titles with HDR are only available for downloading, so you'll also need a VIDITY™-enabled storage device that connects to the USB 3.0 port on your TV or streamer.
-To learn more about VIDITY, check out FandangoNOW's VIDITY FAQ.
+What you'll need: a Samsung or LG 4K Ultra HD TV.
+FandangoNOW's 4K content can also be accessed via a Roku 4 streamer.
+For downloading, you'll also need a VIDITY™-enabled storage device that connects to the USB 3.0 port on your TV or streamer.

 Other 4K video options

 If you already get satellite or cable TV service, here are a couple of 4K video options that may interest you.
 DirecTV's 4K Ultra HD service offers a limited selection of 4K movies available on a pay-per-view basis.
-In order to use the service, you must not only be a DirecTV subscriber, but must also have DirecTV's Genie whole house HD DVR, along with a DirecTV-ready Ultra HD TV, like the 2015 models from Samsung and Sony.
-Comcast's Xfinity in UHD is another on-demand service that, so far, only works with Samsung 4K TVs.